rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 +++
 The views below are **without formatting** and the main objective is to test SwiftUI and establish a working MVC architecture.
 The formatting part will come later.
 Probably is more than 90% of the code in the SwiftUI version reused code from RsyncOSX.
 The SwiftUI part, primarly the UI and navigation is new.

-There is some adaption of the model classes used from RsyncOSX.
+There are some adaptions of the model classes used from RsyncOSX.
 And I am also using the oportunity to fix some of the more convoluted and old parts of code.

 - estimation and executing single tasks works
 - estimating of all tasks works